MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 Before you can start collecting the out-of-the-box data that Operational Analytics provides, you first need to import the corresponding libraries to initialize the analytics support.

 ### JavaScript
-In Cordova applications no setup is required, and initialization is done out-of-the-box.
+- In Cordova applications no setup is required, and initialization is done out-of-the-box.
-In Web applications the analytics JavaScript files must be references.
-For instructions, see the [Adding the MobileFirst SDK to Web applications](../../../adding-the-mfpf-sdk/web) tutorial.
+- In Web applications the analytics JavaScript files must be referenced.
+For instructions, review the [Adding the MobileFirst SDK to Web applications](../../../adding-the-mfpf-sdk/web) tutorial.

 ### iOS
-#### Import Library
+#### Import Analytics Library

 ```objc
 import "WLAnalytics.h"